 Each year, Wells Fargo and United Way make life better for more than 61 million people across the world.
 Together, we're connecting people to job coaching and training, get on the path to financial stability and feed their families.

 Wells Fargo and United Way have been partnering since the 1800's.
 And we're making a difference together.
 In 2018, we helped 100,000+ children get early education, connected almost 300,000 people to job training, provided 700,000 children with academic enrichment and helped some 500,000 people get healthy food and participate in physical activity.
 Wells Fargo’s support includes corporate grants that are boosting community impact in tangible ways, including donating $5 million to seed United Way’s Jobs United Fund to help young people and veterans get and keep good jobs.
-That's why we're honoring Wells Fargo with our Live United Award this year - for their committment and dedication to fighting for communities and living United at work and at home.
+That's why we honored Wells Fargo in 2019 with our Live United Award―for their commitment and dedication to fighting for communities and living United at work and at home.

 Wells Fargo team members actively engaged with United Way